-Trump’s Policies and WWII Internment Linked at 9th Circuit Conference
+Ninth Circuit Conference Focus on Internment Reverberates Today

 “In a government by and for the people, we have to remember that those with whom we disagree even vehemently still have the best interests of the country at heart,” he continued.
 “We have to remember that democracy depends on our ability to reason and work with those who hold very different convictions and beliefs than our own.
 We have to learn not only to tolerate different points of view but to cherish them.
 To cherish the cacophony of democracy.”

-As Gorsuch’s remarks seemed in answer to deep political divisions running through the United States,

-the Ninth Circuit’s annual conference – held in San Francisco since for the first time since 1973 – features an agenda that could be considered a riposte to some of the policies of President Donald Trump, whose executive orders on immigration have landed him in conflict with the progressive-leaning circuit.
+As Gorsuch’s remarks seemed in answer to deep political divisions running through the United States, the Ninth Circuit’s annual conference – held in San Francisco since for the first time since 1973 – features an agenda that could be considered a riposte to some of the policies of President Donald Trump, whose executive orders on immigration have landed him in conflict with the powerful circuit that has jurisdiction over much of the western United States.

 Later in the week, judges are scheduled to hear programs on fake news, distrust in the election process, the balance between privacy and technological advances in the law.